 Incumbents in this class may be required to travel.

 JOB CLASS DESIGNATION

 (1)-Officials And Administrators

-This replaces the existing specification for the class of Director of Psychological Services (Clinical) in Salary Group MP 69 approved effective September 1, 1999.
-(Revised to expand class use to DOC and modify content)
+This replaces the existing specification for the class of Director of Psychological Services (Clinical) in Salary Group MP 71 approved effective October 13, 2022.
+(Revised to add Acknowledgement section and modify content) Final No. 23-001